 Missick has a Master of Business Administration (MBA) from the University of Liverpool and a Master's Certificate in Sales Leadership from Schulich School of Business, York University.
-She is also a member of the Chartered Management Institute (CMI) and is a Director on the Boards of RBC Royal Bank (Bahamas) Limited, Finance Corporation of Bahamas Limited, Safeguard Insurance Brokers Ltd., R.B.C.
-Holdings (Bahamas) Limited, Royal Bank of Canada Trust Company (Bahamas) Limited and the former Chair of the Bahamas Automated Clearing House.
+Missick is also a member of the Chartered Management Institute (CMI).
+She is a Director on the Boards of Finance Corporation of Bahamas Limited, Safeguard Insurance Brokers Ltd., R.B.C.
+Holdings (Bahamas) Limited and the former Chair of the Bahamas Automated Clearing House.